Jasonlavaa/aws-static-website/README.md

 - Restricted AWS S3 bucket access/policy

 Future Improvements:
 1.Add a contact form using AWS Lambda, API Gateway, and AWS SES

+-I plan on updating this website to keep my resume up-to-date and implement new AWS services into my project.